Boy Blue (Fables)

 Boy Blue is a major character in the Vertigo comic book series Fables.
 He is based on the nursery rhyme character Little Boy Blue.
-At the beginning of the series, he is portrayed as an efficient but meek office clerk helping Snow White run Fabletown; however, he has a colorful and violent history that is gradually revealed as the series goes on.
+At the beginning of the series, he is portrayed as an efficient but meek office clerk helping Snow White run Fabletown, but he has a colorful and violent history that is gradually revealed as the series goes on.

 Appearance

 Throughout Fables, Boy Blue is depicted as a young man in his mid-to-late teens with blue eyes and blond hair.
 In Fabletown, he has his hair cut short and wears modern clothes in his signature color.
 He usually has a modern, valved trumpet of some kind on or near his person.
 He wears Chuck Taylor All-Stars.

-In flashbacks, notably "The Last Castle," Boy Blue is shown as a medieval squire or page in blue livery, with hair that touches his shoulders.
+In flashbacks, Boy Blue is shown as a medieval squire or page in blue livery, with hair that touches his shoulders.

 During "Homelands," Blue, when not transformed or in disguise, is drawn with a blue cloth mask tied over his hair and the top half of his face, matching the dark blue color of the Witching Cloak.
-He carries a blowing horn.
+He carries a valveless blowing horn.
 When Blue takes the shape of an animal for travel or concealment, the color blue usually remains prominent in some way: he is shown once as a mouse with a blue traveling cloak and repeatedly as a bird with blue feathers.
 It is not revealed whether this is because of Blue's affinity for the color or an inherent trait of the Witching Cloak.